cpp-que-son-excepciones

 Creating custom exceptions in C++

-In C++, it is also possible to define custom exceptions by creating classes that inherit from a base exception class, such as std::exception.
+In C++ it is also possible to define custom exceptions by creating classes that inherit from an exception base class, such as std::exception.

 #include <exception>